RemiBou/remibou.github.io/_posts/2019-9-26-Migrate-protogen-to-Blazor.md

 ## Architecture

-I decided to go for a classic ASPNET Core API that would host my Blazor CLient side app because I still needed a little API, and that would keep the deployment simple as it is now (I guess Marc does a right-click publish from his Visual Studio as there is no pipeline defined on the repo).
+I decided to go for a classic ASPNET Core API that would host my Blazor client side app because I still needed a little API, and that would keep the deployment as simple as it is now (I guess Marc does a right-click publish from  Visual Studio as there is no pipeline defined on the repo).

 I kept the existing protogen.site project and created a protogen.site.blazor.client besides it.
 I had to add the reference to the blazor project from the server project :